Brian Kemp: 2022

+Kemp is ineligible for a third term.
+There was speculation that he would run in the 2026 United States Senate election in Georgia to challenge incumbent senator Jon Ossoff; in May 2025, he declined to run and endorsed Derek Dooley.

 Tenure as governor

 Kemp was inaugurated as governor in a public ceremony in Atlanta on January 14, 2019.
-He was inaugurated for his second term on January 12, 2023.
+He was inaugurated for his second term on January 9, 2023.
+As governor, Kemp has been called "staunchly" conservative, signing strict anti-abortion laws, expanding gun rights, and overhauling election rules after Trump's 2020 defeat.

+In September 2025, Kemp announced that the Georgia National Guard would support President Trump's intervention in the District of Columbia.

 Abortion

 In May 2019, Kemp signed into law a highly controversial bill that would prohibit abortions after a heartbeat can be detected in a fetus, which is usually when a woman is six weeks pregnant; the legislation was one of the country's strictest anti-abortion laws.
 The legislation was blocked by federal courts, which ruled it unconstitutional: a preliminary injunction entered in October 2019 blocked the legislation from going into effect, and a permanent injunction entered in July 2020 permanently voided the law.
 This injunction was later overturned with the 2022 Supreme Court decision Dobbs v.
 Jackson Women's Health Organization.
 Kemp has also publicly stated his support for a "statewide ban on the destruction of embryos".

+The abortion ban has vague and conflicting exceptions that ostensibly protect the life of the mother.
+According to Kemp, the law keeps women "safe, healthy and informed".
+In practice, the exceptions are so vague and contradictory that physicians are reluctant to provide abortions even when the mother's life is at imminent risk.
+By 2024, at least two women had died in Georgia after they were unable to access legal abortions and timely medical care.

 Election law

 In April 2019, Kemp signed legislation into law addressing some criticisms that arose from the contested 2018 election; the new law provides that polling places cannot be changed 60 days before an election, that county election officials cannot reject absentee ballots because of mismatched signatures, and that a voter whose voter registration application information does not match other government databases will not be removed from the voter rolls for this reason.

-In March 2021, Kemp signed SB 202, which expanded early in-person voting, enacted a ban on no-excuse absentee voting, gave the legislature power to overrule or replace local election officials, and banned anyone other than election workers from providing food or water to voters waiting in line.
+In March 2021, Kemp signed SB 202, which expanded early in-person voting, enacted ID requirements for absentee voting, gave the legislature power to overrule or replace local election officials, and banned anyone other than election workers from providing food or water to voters waiting in line.

+In May 2024, Kemp signed three election bills into law.